hameedahl/roadSimulation/README.txt

 ##
-## Assignment: Java3 Fall 2023
+## Assignment: Java4 Fall 2023
 ## Name: Hameedah Lawal
 ## Email: hlawal01@tufts.edu
 ##

 ## PURPOSE
-        > Creates a window with a canvas containing the background and bike needed for the simulation, a control panel at the bottom which will be used to control components in the scene, and a menubar (no functionality at the moment).
+        > Creates a window with a canvas containing the background, the player (the bike), other types of vehicles needed for the simulation, and a control panel at the bottom which can be used to control components in the scene.

 ## USAGE
         > Compile with `javac Main.java Bike.java Button.java Canvas.java
-                        Controls.java MenuBar.java`
+                        Controls.java MenuBar.java Model.java Background.java
+                        Vehicle.java`
         > Run with `java Main`

 ## RULES OF SIMULATION